kennethyungod202-sketch/cooking-chatbot/README.md

 our first ai powered system

-This chat bot can help for cooking and provide a step by step process of cooking
+This chat bot can help for cook and provide a step by step process of cooking